On the parabolic Adams theorem and its applications to diffusion processes

 \begin{remark} There are not many papers where estimates of $|Dx_{s}(t,x)|$ are derived in the situation when the drift term may have singularities.
 Still one of them is standing out with a remarkable result on the existence of strong solutions.
 This is the paper \cite{RZ_25} of M. R\"ockner and G. Zhao.
 Their estimate stated in Proposition 4.1 of \cite{RZ_25} is in some aspects stronger than \eqref{3.7.6} but in some other aspects is weaker.
 The essence is nevertheless the same setting aside the fact that $a^{ij}=\delta^{ij}$ in \cite{RZ_25}.
 However, the assumptions on $b$ of that proposition are way stronger than ours.
 For instance, for $d\geq 3$ the function $b$ such that $|b|=c(|x^{1}|+|x^{2}|+|x^{3}|)^{-1}$, $c>0$, does not satisfy the conditions in \cite{RZ_25} and it does satisfy the condition in Theorem \ref{theorem 3.7.1} if $c$ is small enough and, say $p_{0}=5/2$.

 In \cite{KM_24} the authors made the next substantial step forward in case $a^{ij}=\delta^{ij}$.
-They follow the computations from \cite{RZ_25} in case $b$ is form-bounded, which is more general than in \cite{RZ_25}, however this prevents $b$ from having $L_{2}$ singularities in $t$.
+They follow very closely the probabilistic part of \cite{RZ_25}, but make changes in the PDE part of \cite{RZ_25}, to include form-bounded $b$, which is more general than in \cite{RZ_25}, however this prevents $b$ from having $L_{2}$ singularities in $t$.
 The latter shortcoming is promised to be eliminated in a subsequent paper. \end{remark}

 Our third main result is the following conjecture which allows $b$ to have rather strong singularities in $t$ unlike \cite{KM_24}.
 In this conjecture we suppose a priori that $\sigma,b$ are only Borel measurable and $a=\sigma\sigma^{*}$ is $\bS_{\delta}$-valued.
 Other needed assumptions on $\sigma,b$ are included in the statement of the conjecture.
 The proof of this conjecture we have in mind is based on Theorem \ref{theorem 6.21.1}, which allows us to, basically, reproduce the long scheme of arguments resulting in \cite{Kr_25_2}.
 Theorem \ref{theorem 6.21.1} is also the main tool in proving Theorem \ref{theorem 3.7.1}.